First inauguration of Barack Obama: Context

 By definition, the inauguration marked the formal culmination of the presidential transition of Barack Obama that began when he won the United States presidential election on November 4, 2008, and became the president-elect.
 In accordance with Article I, Section 6 of the United States Constitution, Obama resigned from the United States Senate effective November 16, 2008.
 He was formally elected by the Electoral College on December 15, 2008.
 The results were certified by a joint session of Congress on January 8, 2009.

 Obama, who originally campaigned using the slogan "Change We Can Believe In" and later "Change We Need", was widely celebrated as the first African American president of the United States and a symbol of change from his Republican predecessor, George W. Bush.
 Obama also represented a generational change as the first man elected president who was born in the 1960s.
 He inherited the 2008 financial crisis, which Peter Orszag termed an "economic mess".
-Obama was 47 years, 169 days old on the day of taking the office, which makes him the fifth youngest person to be inaugurated to date.